 Mountain Bike Trails

-• On two-way mountain bike trails, the uphill rider has the right of way and riders going downhill should yield
+• On two-way mountain bike trails, the rider climbing uphill has the right of way and riders going downhill should yield

 • Never ride in the unintended direction on one-way trails.
 This isn’t just harmful to the trail (which is purposefully built to be ridden in one direction), it can also lead to serious head-on collisions.• If you see a hiker or equestrian on a mountain bike only trail, stop and gently remind them—for their own safety and enjoyment—that the area may not be safe because riders won’t be expecting them.
 Don’t assume the worst—they could simply be lost, and remember that we’re not law enforcement; if they seem defensive or you’re simply not comfortable saying anything, you can smile and keep on your ride!

 General Etiquette: How should we conduct ourselves on the trail?

 Etiquette is only part of being a responsible rider, here are a few other good practices to keep in mind:

 • Always stay in control and be attentive.

 • Leave no trace.
 Never leave anything behind– on the trail, at the trailhead, or in the parking area.• Always check to see if a stopped rider is ok before passing and continuing your ride.• Be prepared!
 Never rely on other riders for spare tubes, pumps, water, food and other essentials.• Finally, be positive!
 Mountain biking is fun.
 Excitement and a good attitude are contagious– the more you spread them, the more people like you will be out on the trail.